c-chiniquy/genetic-algorithm-car/README.md

 ## About the project

-I built this project to experiment with genetic algorithms and to visualize how the algorithm traverses a solution space.
+An experimental project that tries to visualize how solution spaces look like and how genetic algorithms traverse them.

 ## How it works